systemwatch/gitskills/readme.txt

-Creating a bracnch is quick.
+Creating a bracnch is quick & simple.